Magic Chocolate Chip Cookies (lactation cookies!)

 2014-04-03sugarandgarlic2014-11

 The fenugreek seed (hulbeh in Arabic) is one of the most popular herbs used to increase milk supply.
 I bought a box from Whole Foods, but you can also find it commonly in Asian markets.
-Fenugreek contributes a nutty/carmel flavor but can also impart a bitterness if not balanced properly.
+Fenugreek contributes a nutty/caramel flavor but can also impart a bitterness if not balanced properly.
 To balance it I use cinnamon in the recipe, as well as honey :).
 Simply toast the seeds in a pan, and grind them in a food processor or spice grinder (this improves their potency).
 The recipe also uses fennel, coconut oil, almond butter, and oats which are all lactogenic ingredients, or galactogogues shown to increase and improve milk supply.
-Please note, in order to maintain an adequate milk supply you cannot rely solely on these cookies but must also eat a healthy diet, and most importantly nurse your baby frequently.
+Please note, in order to maintain an adequate milk supply, you cannot rely solely on these cookies but must also eat a healthy diet, and most importantly, nurse your baby frequently.
 Milk supply is based on demand.
 If the baby is not nursing and the breast is not stimulated, then the milk production decreases.
 So if you are away from your baby for whatever reasons, limiting nursing to a schedule, using a pacifier to appease the baby when hungry (the sucking of a pacifier will decrease the amount of time a baby nurses), or using formula for some feedings instead of nursing or pumping, then you may be decreasing the demand for milk and therefore decreasing the supply.
 Read more about that here: increasing milk supply.

 2014-04-04sugarandgarlic2014-2 2014-04-04sugarandgarlic2014-3